AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-variations.md

 feature-set: Commerce
 ---

-# Product options best practices
+# Best practices for configuring Product variations

 For best performance, configure a maximum of 50 variations per product.